khuzaymaa918/khuzaymaa918/README.md

 ## Hi, I'm Khuzayma Mushtaq!
+I'm an undergrad student at UMass Amherst with a major in Computer Science and a minor in Mathematics.
+I am mostly inclined towards computational fields, including AI research and ML.
+I’m currently serving as an Undergraduate Teaching Assistant (UGTA) for Calculus I & II
 <!--
 **khuzaymaa918/khuzaymaa918** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-I'm a Computer Science student at UMass Amherst (Class of 2028)

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...